xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 WebUI.verifyElementPresent(username, 5)
 ```

-Since `verifyElementPresent` keyword is excluded from the self-healing mode, the **input_Username_username** object cannot be self-healed, and the test fails as expected.
+Since `verifyElementPresent` is excluded from self-healing, the **input_Username_username** object cannot be self-healed, and the test fails as expected.

 ### Override in Object view